wso2/docs-is/en/docs/extend/write-a-custom-claim-handler.md

 ---

-## Deploying the custom claim handler
+## Deploy the custom claim handler

 Follow the steps below to deploy the custom claim handler that you implemented: